Andrew Parkinson (soccer): Move to U.S.

 In 1980, Parkinson then moved to the United States where he signed with the Philadelphia Fury of the North American Soccer League (NASL).
 Once again, he played a single season before the Fury was relocated to Montreal becoming the Montreal Manic.
 Parkinson had a successful two seasons with the Montreal Manic scoring the first two goals for the new franchise in the first game of the season winning 2 - 1 against the Toronto Blizzard and leading them to the playoffs and was one of the leading goal scorers once again.
 During this time, Parkinson received his U.S. citizenship.
 In 1983, the U.S. Soccer Federation, in coordination with the NASL, entered the U.S. national team, known as Team America, into the NASL as a league franchise.
 The team drew on U.S. citizens playing in the NASL, Major Indoor Soccer League and American Soccer League.
-Parkinson left the Manic and played a couple of indoor matches for Fort Lauderdale in the 1983 Grand Prix before signing with Team America.
+Parkinson turned down a new contract offer from the Montreal Manic for the 1983 season becoming a free agent and signing for the Ft Lauderdale Strikers instead, playing in the opening seasons first two indoor matches for Fort Lauderdale in the 1983 indoor NASL before being recruited and signing with Team America.
 When Team America finished the 1983 season in the struggling NASL the team disbanded with Parkinson being the leading goal scorer with 12 goals.
-The New York Cosmos acquired Parkinson when Team America disbanded and he played for the Cosmos during the 1983–84 NASL indoor season and the 1984 outdoor season.
-At the end of the season, the NASL collapsed and the Cosmos jumped to the Major Indoor Soccer League.
-He began the MISL season with the Cosmos, but moved to the Chicago Sting in March 1985.
-In the fall of 1985, Parkinson signed with the Tacoma Stars of the MISL during the 1985-1986 season.
-In 1988, Parkinson played a single season with the Fort Lauderdale Strikers of the American Soccer League.
+The New York Cosmos acquired Parkinson from Team America when Team America disbanded and he played for the New York Cosmos during the 1983–84 NASL indoor season and the 1984 outdoor season.
+At the end of the 1984 outdoor season, the NASL collapsed and the Cosmos jumped to the Major Indoor Soccer League.
+Parkinson began the indoor MISL season with the N.Y.Cosmos who also folded and then moved on to play for the Chicago Sting in March 1985.
+In the fall of 1985, Parkinson signed with the Tacoma Stars indoor of the MISL during the 1985–1986 season.

+After playing in 137 outdoor games and scoring a total of 50 goals finishing his professional soccer career in the North American Soccer League Andrew Parkinson retired from the beautiful game in 1986 at the young age of 27 years old and then went on to having a very successful 37 year business career as a General Manager with Porsche in the Automobile business.

 National team

-In 1984, Parkinson earned his two caps with the U.S. national team.
+In 1984, Parkinson earned his two caps with the U.S. national team playing against the then World Cup champions Italy and Trinidad and Tobago.

+Early life

+Parkinson has High School Springbok colors in soccer and basketball.
+Attended Sir John Adamson High School.

+Retirement

+Andrew Parkinson retired from the Automobile business on 31 August 2022 as a General Manager for Porsche of Orlando and lives in Florida with his wife and family including nine grandchildren.